juliafmorgado/30DaysOtel/week2/day9.md

 ## Span events: Point-in-time observations

-Sometimes you want to mark a moment in time within a span, without creating a whole new child span.
+Sometimes we want to mark a moment in time within a span, without creating a whole new child span.

 **Use cases:**
 - "Payment authorization succeeded"